Kevin Faulk: College career

-Following high school, Faulk attended Louisiana State University, where he immediately became the starting running back for LSU's football team as a true freshman in 1995.
+Following high school, Faulk attended Louisiana State University, where he immediately became the starting running back for the Tigers as a true freshman in 1995.
 In 1996, Faulk was voted to the College Football All-America Team by the Associated Press.

 On September 7, 1996, in the game against the Houston Cougars, LSU trailed at the end of the third quarter 34–14.
 Many LSU fans left Tiger Stadium before the game ended in anticipation of defeat.
 Faulk, however, took over the game in the fourth quarter and rushed for a school record of 246 yards on 21 carries and returned four punts for another 106 yards.
 The result was an LSU win by one point, 35–34; Houston scored nothing in the fourth quarter of the game.

 Faulk ran for 1,144 yards on 205 carries in 1997, scoring 15 touchdowns.
 He improved on those numbers as a senior in 1998 when he ran for 1,279 yards on 229 carries and scored 12 rushing touchdowns.
 He added 287 yards receiving and three receiving touchdowns.

 Faulk finished his LSU career with 4,557 yards rushing in 41 games, which was second best in SEC history behind Herschel Walker of Georgia (5,259 yards in 34 games).
 Faulk also finished his career with 6,833 career all-purpose yards and 53 total touchdowns, which tied him for fifth in NCAA history and first in SEC history.
 His SEC record was surpassed on November 21, 2009, by Tim Tebow of Florida.
 In 1999, Faulk graduated from LSU with a degree in kinesiology.

 Faulk was announced as a 2022 inductee of the College Football Hall of Fame on Jan.
 10.